rootsongjc/kubernetes-handbook/content/en/blog/understanding-how-envoy-sidecar-intercept-and-route-traffic-in-istio-service-mesh/index.md

 0.0.0.0            3000      HTTP    |
 0.0.0.0            8060      HTTP    |
 0.0.0.0            9091      HTTP <--+
-0.0.0.0            15001     TCP  <--- Receives all inbound and outbound traffic to the pod from IP tables and hands over to virtual listener
+0.0.0.0            15006     TCP  <--- Receives all inbound and outbound traffic to the pod from IP tables and hands over to virtual listener
 ```

 As from `productpage` traffic arriving `reviews` Pods, downstream must clearly know the IP address of the Pod which is `172.33.3.3`, so the request is `172.33.3.3:9080`.

-**irtual Listener**
+**Virtual Listener**

 As you can see from the Pod's Listener list, the 0.0.0.0:15001/TCP Listener (the actual name is `virtual`) listens for all inbound traffic, and the following is the detailed configuration of the Listener.